 We really like the idea of taking the mifold with us to use on those occasions where there is no car seat available for Bella.
 Sienna is still too young so she is not allowed to use it yet but Bella really liked the idea of sitting in the car like a “big kid”.
 She felt like a grownup.
 It was easy to install in the car and to secure Bella in it.
 Now that we are travelling as a family much more, I think mifold would be ideal to bring with us when we are travelling abroad as having to hire an expensive car seat for a few days can be an expensive additional cost.

-Mifold has an RPP of £49.95 and you can buy them in a choice of various different colours from John Lewis.
+Mifold has an RPP of £49.95 and you can buy them in a choice of various different colours.
 The one we reviewed was green which I actually like because it is different.
 Although if I got the chance to choose a colour I would have probably gone for pink for my girls!